shreyateeza/learn-for-free/docs/06_programming.md

-# Programming And Software Development
+---
+layout: page
+title: Programming
+permalink: /programming/
+---

 This file contains resources to learn programming and software development.
 This file is divided into 2 parts - Goal-Oriented and General Purpose.